Mounted infantry: Dragoons

 Dragoons originally were mounted infantry, who were trained in horse riding as well as infantry fighting skills.
 However, usage altered over time and during the 18th century, dragoons evolved into conventional light cavalry units and personnel.
 Dragoon regiments were established in most European armies during the late 17th century and early 18th century.

 The name is possibly derived from a type of firearm (called a dragon) carried by dragoons of the French Army.
 There is no distinction between the words dragon and dragoon in French.
+Alternatively, it may be related to the Dutch word Dragen (or German Tragen), meaning "to carry".

 The title has been retained in modern times by a number of armoured or ceremonial mounted regiments.